MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

    > [!TIP]
    > Select the **Participants** button again if you want to close the pane.

-2. Select one of your recent contacts, or select **Invite Someone** at the bottom of the pane, enter a name or email address, and then seelect a name in the search results to start the call.
+2. Select one of your recent contacts, or select **Invite Someone** at the bottom of the pane, enter a name or email address using the holographic keyboard, and then seelect a name in the search results to start the call.

    ![Animation of inviting a participant](media/InviteKeyboard_gif.gif "Animation of inviting a participant")